 Laminate flooring emerged on the residential scene decades ago as an attractive, easy-to-install and budget alternative to solid hardwood flooring.

-In most cases, laying laminate floor is like putting together a large puzzle, and it shouldn’t take more than a day for almost any room.
-The kit you will need to complete the job is straightforward and if you are in Australia the DIY tools for laying laminate flooring will round to about $80-$100 (underlay, duck tape, hammer and tape measure).
+In most cases, laying a laminate floor is like putting together a large puzzle, and it shouldn’t take more than a day for almost any room.
+The kit you will need to complete the job is straightforward, and if you are in Australia, the DIY tools for laying laminate flooring will round to about $80-$100 (underlay, duck tape, hammer and tape measure).
 Of course, you’d need to add the floorboards to the equation.

 Keep reading our guide if you:

 - Want to know how to lay laminate floor;

 - Would like to save on handyman costs;

 - Wondered if laying laminate flooring is difficult;